 Eastern Kansas Va Healthcare Systems Substance Abuse Treatment Team is an addiction treatment center located at 2200 Sw Gage Boulevard in the 66622 zip code in Topeka, KS.

 It is operated by the U. S. Department of Veterans Affairs.
-Eastern Kansas Va Healthcare Systems Substance Abuse Treatment Team provides buprenorphine maintenance, relapse prevention from naltrexone and prescribes suboxone.
-Some of the treatment approaches used by Eastern Kansas Va Healthcare Systems Substance Abuse Treatment Team include anger management, trauma counseling and motivational interviewing.
-Eastern Kansas Va Healthcare Systems Substance Abuse Treatment Team also specializes in detox services and offers inpatient cocaine detoxification, inpatient alcohol detox and methamphetamines detox.
-Eastern Kansas Va Healthcare Systems Substance Abuse Treatment Team provides regular outpatient heroin treatment, hospital inpatient heroin detox and outpatient heroin detox.
-It also provides inpatient heroin detox, inpatient dual diagnosis treatment and transitional and sober living.
+Eastern Kansas Va Healthcare Systems Substance Abuse Treatment Team provides relapse prevention from naltrexone, suboxone prescription and naltrexone administration.
+Some of the treatment approaches used by Eastern Kansas Va Healthcare Systems Substance Abuse Treatment Team include brief intervention services, anger management and motivational incentives.
+Eastern Kansas Va Healthcare Systems Substance Abuse Treatment Team also specializes in detox services and offers methamphetamines detox, inpatient alcohol detox and residential benzodiazepines detoxification.
+Eastern Kansas Va Healthcare Systems Substance Abuse Treatment Team provides hospital inpatient treatment, IOT and regular outpatient heroin treatment.
+It also provides inpatient heroin detox services, transitional housing and residential heroin use treatment.

 Here are the full facility listing details on Eastern Kansas VA Healthcare Systems Substance Abuse Treatment Team in Topeka, KS: